Concrete barrier systems are often used in all sorts of ways, providing a safe, secure and stable means of creating an immovable barrier.

 The vertical yet universal design of each barrier also includes a visible, pre-cast arrow within it, allowing the barriers to not only protect but also direct road users.

-Concrete Legato XL Interlocking Bricks
+Concrete XL Interlocking Bricks

-Available in a wide range of sizes and weights, concrete XL Legato blocks work in a similar way to Lego, utilising an innovative interlocking design and lifting anchors cast into each block.
+Available in a wide range of sizes and weights, concrete XL blocks work in a similar way to Lego, utilising an innovative interlocking design and lifting anchors cast into each block.

 Each block will build approximately 1.28 m2 of wall, providing an incredibly quick and adaptable solution for a wide range of situations.

-Whether you’re looking to build a retaining wall, support wall, concrete push wall, bay wall, silage bay or a site security solution, Legato blocks are incredibly versatile and, due to their strength and durability, will also provide a fantastic flood or sea defence solution.
+Whether you’re looking to build a retaining wall, support wall, concrete push wall, bay wall, silage bay or a site security solution, interlocking blocks are incredibly versatile and, due to their strength and durability, will also provide a fantastic flood or sea defence solution.

-Quick and easy to assemble, one of the key benefits of using concrete Legato blocks is the fact that they can be moved and reconstructed at any time, making them one of the most convenient industrial solutions available on the market.
+Quick and easy to assemble, one of the key benefits of using concrete interlocking blocks is the fact that they can be moved and reconstructed at any time, making them one of the most convenient industrial solutions available on the market.

 What’s more, due to the wide variety of sizes available, the blocks can easily be customised to meet exact measurements.
 Plus, thanks to their relatively low weight, they can be deployed and assembled much more quickly than other forms of concrete barriers.